Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

   The script downloads appropriate versions of the tools and installs them.
 Because it installs to a protected folder, you will be asked for your password at one point in the process.
 (You must install as an "administrator" user, not as a "standard" user.)

-**4. Selecting an Xcode Version**

-  If you are using Xcode 10 beta to build Tunnelblick, you need to copy Tunnelblick.xcodeproj from the **TunnelblickSource**/tunnelblick/xcodeproj-versions/xcode-10beta folder to the **TunnelblickSource**/tunnelblick folder, replacing the existing Tunnelblick.xcodeproj, which is for use with Xcode 7.3.1.

-**5. Setting up Xcode to Build Tunnelblick**
+**4. Setting up Xcode to Build Tunnelblick**

 Double-click …TunnelblickSource/tunnelblick/Tunnelblick.xcodeproj to open the Tunnelblick source code in Xcode.

 After a few moments, recent versions of Xcode will begin indexing files, indicated in the progress bar at the top of the Xcode window.
 Allow the indexing to complete, which usually takes a minute or two.
 Xcode does indexing at various times, and if you click a button while Xcode is indexing it will often crash.
 (This is an Xcode problem, not a Tunnelblick problem.)
 The safest way to proceed if Xcode crashes is to download the source code again, because Xcode creates caches which can be corrupted when Xcode crashes and cause even more crashes.

-To build Tunnelblick using Xcode 7.3.1, Xcode needs to be set up to use "legacy" locations for build products:
+To build Tunnelblick using Xcode 7.3.1 or higher, Xcode needs to be set up to use "legacy" locations for build products:

  1. Launch Xcode
  2. Click "File" > "Project Settings..."